hpc2n/selecting-modules/docs/programs.md

 !!! important

-    The Matlab GUI is prone to hogging resources if not launched carefully, which makes it risky to run on a login node.
+    The Matlab GUI and many other graphical tools is prone to hogging resources if not launched carefully, which makes it risky to run on a login node.
 In general, the GUI should only be run via either Desktop On Demand or after booking interactive allocations on compute nodes with `salloc` or `interactive`.
 For more particulars on *running* Matlab, see the [relevant page of the R, Matlab, and Julia for HPC course materials](https://uppmax.github.io/R-matlab-julia-HPC/matlab/load_runMatlab.html).

-### Example: Matlab on Tetralith (NSC)

-At most centres, where modules are hidden if prerequisites are not loaded, it is better to use `ml spider` to see what versions are available before accounting for preconditions.
-At centres where all modules are searchable without loading prerequisites, it is better to use `ml avail` to avoid listing modules that only exist as extensions or aliases of other modules, as in the case of Tetralith at NSC: